lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-And the good thing about this, is every bits combination for each field is known, so we can code all the possible flags to work with.
+And the good thing about this is that every combination of bits for each field is known, so we can code all the possible flags to work with.
 These flags are represented below.

 The off0, off1, and off2 values are used to compute the address of the dst, op0 and op1 respectively.
 For example, if the DstReg is AP and Off0 is -1, then we can compute the dst address by substracting one from the current value of ap.